 John Roth Dean of Academic Affairs

-In response to changing state and county public health directives, and for the safety of our valued students, faculty, and staff, KPSAHS changed its Spring 2021 instruction as noted below:
+In response to changing state and county public health directives, and for the safety of our valued students, faculty, and staff, KPSAHS has changed its winter 2022 instruction as noted below:

-With the exception of the phlebotomy program, face-to-face lecture (or “didactic”) instruction will continue to be online until limits to crowd sizes are lifted and KPSAHS believes it is safe to return to campus.
+With the exception of the phlebotomy program, face-to-face lecture (or “didactic”) instruction will primarily be conducted online until limits to crowd sizes are lifted and KPSAHS believes it is safe to return to campus.

 You will receive information from your instructor(s) about accessing online course materials and technology-enabled synchronous discussions and/or lectures.